 American political institutions, bureaucratic delegation, intergovernmental politics, legislative behavior, public policy, and policy diffusion

-Pamela McCann, Ph.D., is an assistant professor at the USC Sol Price School of Public Policy.
+Pamela McCann, Ph.D., is an associate professor at the USC Sol Price School of Public Policy.
 Dr. McCann previously served as an assistant professor of public affairs at the University of Washington.

 Her research interests include U.S. political institutions, bureaucratic delegation, federalism, intergovernmental politics, legislative behavior, public policy, health policy, policy diffusion, state and local politics.
 She examines the influence of the states and state-level political institutions on national political maneuvering and policy choices.
 In particular, Dr. McCann focuses on the influence of policy actors’ intergovernmental context on legislative choices.
 Her recent work addresses the impact of the interaction of state and national political institutions on political choices and policy outcomes.